harmony-one/h/progress/rikako-hatoya.md

+2025-08-15 Fri: Started looking into database to implement storing results.
+Looking into Aaron's backtest repo.

 2025-08-14 Thu: Fixed parts from feedback in PR.
 Look into Aaron's LP data.

 2025-08-13 Wed: Opened [PR](https://github.com/harmony-one/portfolio-manager/pull/41) for initializing token allowance at bot start.
 Also fixed replacement of placeholder values in marketState (lpPoolAPR and TVL) using on-chain values.